US intel ban leads to heavy Ukrainian losses

 Roman Pogorily, co-founder of the open-source intelligence organization Deep State, warned local media about the deteriorating situation: “If we do nothing, there will be huge consequences.”
 He described the main supply route for Ukrainian forces in Kursk as being “under constant attack,” severely hampering movement and logistics.

-A source within President Zelensky’s government confirmed that operations in the Kursk area have suffered most from the loss of access to U.S. intelligence data.
+A source within President Zelenskyy’s government confirmed that operations in the Kursk area have suffered most from the loss of access to U.S. intelligence data.
 Ukrainian forces have notably lost critical early-warning capabilities, which previously allowed them to detect and respond to Russian aircraft approaching from Russian airspace.
 This has significantly shortened the timeframe available for issuing alerts about potential airstrikes and missile attacks.

 Additionally, the cessation of U.S. intelligence sharing has impaired Ukraine’s ability to conduct medium and long-range strikes against Russian targets.
 Without data from American satellites, these strike capabilities have been effectively neutralized.